Ex-Head of Site Optimization at Staples on Growth hacking in eCommerce

 Breaking down what growth hacking brings to the table along with some traditional and new approaches within eCommerce.

 Growth hacking is an innovative form of marketing that originated at start-ups to exponentially drive a product’s usage and customer base.
 Ingenious marketers intuitively combined marketing, product engineering, and analytical skills in order to rapidly drive results.
 This fusion of integrated marketing and product strategy has become synonymous with the creation of “viral loops” within the customer experience so that one cohort of users will drive the acquisition of another cohort.

 Consider for example, how apps or products you use will broadcast your activity to your Facebook friends, or how Dropbox will offer free storage for friend referrals.
 However, more broadly speaking, a growth hacker looks at the end-to-end customer experience holistically to understand which segments, marketing journeys, and product features within the funnel can be optimized for growth.

 Case studies highlight success stories hailing from freemium and social media models where the potential to create viral loops is higher.
-However, there is a lot more friction in the user journey for online retail businesses where customers are being asked to part with their money.
+However, there is a lot more friction in the customer journey for businesses involved in omnichannel retailing, where customers are being asked to part with their money.